0x1eef/lockf.rb/README.md

 regions of a file, or on the entire contents of a file.

 [lockf(3)](https://man.freebsd.org/cgi/man.cgi?query=lockf&sektion=3)
-can be used to synchronize access to a file between multiple processes, or be used more generally to synchronize access to a shared resource being accessed by multiple processes at the same time.
-When used generally, [lockf(3)](https://man.freebsd.org/cgi/man.cgi?query=lockf&sektion=3) can provide something similar to a mutex that works across multiple processes rather than multiple threads.
+can synchronize access to a file between multiple processes, or synchronize access to a shared resource being accessed by multiple processes at the same time.
+When used with a shared resource, [lockf(3)](https://man.freebsd.org/cgi/man.cgi?query=lockf&sektion=3) can provide something similar to a mutex that works across multiple processes rather than multiple threads.